-- Have completed, at the time of program application, with a grade of C or > the following courses: - BIO 201 Human Anatomy and Physiology I - BIO 220 General Microbiology - CHM 104 Introduction to Inorganic Chemistry - 5.
-Complete the online DH program application.
+- 4. Prior to application to the program, complete the following courses with a grade of C or higher: - BIO 201 Human Anatomy and Physiology I - BIO 220 General Microbiology - CHM 104 Introduction to Inorganic Chemistry - 5.
+Submit an online DH program application by the designated deadline.